GodisE/To-do-app-server/README.md

 ## GETTING STARTED
 > Log into the app,
+> Click on the date you'd like to list your to-do
-> List in your to-do's
+> List in your to-do('s)
+> Save your to-do

 ## USER STORIES